ianlewis/homepage/renew-certs/README.md

 ssl-certificate on Google Cloud and I update the HTTP load balancer with the new cert.

 See the [renew-certs.sh](renew-certs.sh) script for details.

+# Secrets

+The renew-certs job requires two secrets google-secrets and lego-secrets.
+The google-secrets secret is used to authenticate with Google Cloud APIs.
+It contains two keys:

+1. service-account: Contains the service account email address.
+1. key.json: The service account key

+The lego-secrets secret holds lego account info for Let's Encrypt.
+It contains on key:

+1. lego-certs.tar.gz: A tar gzipped archive of the lego config directory that can be passed to the lego --path option.
+This is used so that we can renew using the same Let's Encrypt account as was used to create the certificate.